2015 FIELD SCHOOL EXCAVATION

 None.
 A packet of course notes and a custom manual will be provided.

-A very thorough bibliography on Ostia Antica is available here.
+A very thorough and up-to-date bibliography on Ostia Antica is available here.

 GENERAL INFORMATION AND APPLICATION INSTRUCTIONS